Chart Color Schemes

 Age

-Pinjarra Hills - Pullenvale hosts an older demographic, ranking in the top quartile nationwide
+Pinjarra Hills - Pullenvale hosts a notably older demographic compared to the national average

-Pinjarra Hills - Pullenvale has a median age of 45, higher than Greater Brisbane's figure of 36 and the national norm of 38.
-The 55-64 age group makes up 14.6% of its population, compared to Greater Brisbane.
+Pinjarra Hills - Pullenvale has a median age of 45, which exceeds Greater Brisbane's figure of 36 and is substantially higher than the national norm of 38.
+The 55-64 age group makes up 14.6% of the population in Pinjarra Hills - Pullenvale, compared to Greater Brisbane.
 Meanwhile, the 25-34 cohort is less prevalent at 4.7%.
 According to the 2021 Census, the 15-24 age group has grown from 14.0% to 16.6%, while the 45-54 cohort has declined from 17.2% to 16.2%.
-By 2041, demographic modeling suggests Pinjarra Hills - Pullenvale's age profile will significantly change.
-The 85+ group is projected to grow by 49%, reaching 373 from 250.
-Those aged 65 and above are expected to comprise 90% of the population growth, while the 55-64 and 0-4 age groups are anticipated to experience population declines.
+Demographic modeling indicates that Pinjarra Hills - Pullenvale's age profile will significantly evolve by 2041.
+Leading this shift, the 85+ group is projected to grow by 49%, reaching 373 people from 250.
+The aging population trend is evident, with those aged 65 and above accounting for 90% of projected growth.
+Conversely, the 55-64 and 0-4 age groups are expected to experience population declines.